 Before leaving the building, working together staff must check to be sure all patrons are gone, including checking the restrooms.
 Then staff should exit as quickly as possible through the nearest exits.
 Get everyone out of the building and then call 911.

-Power loss for more than sixty minutes may constitute reason to close the Library, at the discretion of the Library Director, or the supervisor in charge.
-If the power goes off and has not come back on within an hour, inform patrons that the Library is closing due to a power failure, and follow regular closing procedures.
+Power loss for more than sixty minutes may constitute reason to close the Library, at the discretion of the Library Director, or the Manager on Duty.
+If the power goes off and has not come back on within an hour, and if the power company has no reasonable time for return of power, inform patrons that the Library is closing due to a power failure, and follow regular closing procedures.
 Before closing, make sure all lights and machinery are switched off.
 The Director should be notified in the event of a closing.
+In addition to the Director notify the Board President or another Board Member if the President is not available.
 If conditions outside make evacuation dangerous, then the staff will move patrons to the basement.

 If a staff member receives a bomb or terrorism threat, he/she should immediately notify the Library Director, or the supervisor in charge.
 Then, notify patrons and other staff that the facility is being evacuated.
 Patrons and staff should leave the building by its regular exits as quickly as possible.
 It is up to the manager on duty to ensure that the building is evacuated.
 Notify the police of the threat and wait outside at the emergency staging areas at the NE and SW corners of the Library property, for the police to arrive and search the building.

-Homebound services is a way to provide materials and/or information to individuals in our taxing district who cannot physically access the Library due to physical disability, extended illness or extreme transportation problems.
+Homebound services is a way to provide materials and/or information to individuals in our taxing district who cannot physically access the Library due to physical disability, extended illness, pregnancy, parents of a new born child, or extreme transportation problems.

 To qualify for Homebound Services:

-- Applicant must reside within the Village of Matteson
+- Applicant must reside within the Library’s District

 - Applicant must be a registered borrower

-Note: Verification of eligibility may include a physician’s statement, or a recommendation from a social worker, nursing home official, or retirement center administrator.
+Note: Verification of eligibility may be requested from the patron, and may include a physician’s statement, or a recommendation from a social worker, nursing home official, or retirement center administrator.

 Services available include: